 - (a) Aircraft categories should be based on the indicated airspeed at threshold (VAT), which is equal to the stalling speed (VSO) multiplied by 1.3 or where published 1-g (gravity) stall speed (VS1g) multiplied by 1.23 in the landing configuration at the maximum certified landing mass.
-If both VSO and VS1g are available, the higher resulting VAT should be used. - (b) The aircraft categories specified in Table 1 should be used.
+If both VSO and VS1g are available, the higher resulting VAT should be used. - (b) The aircraft categories specified in Table 16 should be used.

-Table 1: Aircraft categories corresponding to VAT values
+Table 16 Aircraft categories corresponding to VAT values

+7 th orac categories corresponding to 17th values

-Aircraft category Vat
+Aircraft category V {AT}

-А Less than 91 kt
+A Less than 91 kt

 В from 91 to 120 kt

 С from 121 to 140 kt

-D from 141 to 165 kt

-E from 166 to 210 kt
+D from 141 to 165 kt E from 166 to 210 kt